-Influenza activity remains elevated across the state.
-Compared to the previous week, the percentage of specimens positive for influenza and the percentage of patient visits due to influenza-like illness (ILI) decreased slightly.
+Influenza activity remains elevated, but it appears to be decreasing across the state.
+Compared to the previous week, the percentage of specimens positive for influenza and the percentage of patient visits due to influenza-like illness (ILI) slightly decreased.
 It is too early to tell if influenza activity has peaked for the season.
 One influenza-associated pediatric death was reported.
 No ILI/influenza outbreaks were reported.
-In addition to flu, other respiratory viruses were detected in Texas during week 11.
+In addition to flu, other respiratory viruses were detected in Texas during week 12.